develprr/metamatic-blog/_posts/2023-05-27-practical-and-event-driven.markdown

 in its happy container for quite some time - go for Lambdas or Kuberneter clusters only when you really have the customers and huge number of online users.

-Just hire a practical consultant to do all this for you for some thousands of bugs.
+Just hire a practical consultant to do all this for you for some thousands of bucks.
 If you like!
 Or if not, just throw a million or two out of the window to get something totally disproportionate in your current situation!